nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The date of birth must be given in YYYY-MM-DD format.
 It cannot be a date in the future.

 * Managera cannot accept duplicate participants.
-A participant is considered duplicate if their attributes, name and birthdate, are identical with those of an existing participant.
+A participant is considered duplicate if their name and birthdate are identical with those of an existing participant.
-* If a participant to be added shares identical name with an existing participant, but one of them lacks a birthdate, they are treated as two different participants.
+* If a participant to be added shares an identical name with an existing participant, but one of them lacks a birthdate, they are treated as two different participants.
 (The new participant will be added)

 Examples: